- Home

 Available

 Tour with driver providing full explanations in Portuguese.
-Payphone available at the hotel.
-Lunch is free.
-Free access to the monuments.
+Pay available at the hotel.
+Lunch at leisure.
+Free time to visit the monuments.
 Entrance fees not included.
-Duration: 12 hours
+Duration: 12 hours.

-These rates include all operating costs of the services mentioned in our table (Vehicle, fuel, driver, insurance, taxes, etc.).
+These rates include all operational costs for the services mentioned in our table (vehicle, fuel, driver, insurance, taxes, etc.).